aleksandrkorchak/cargofy/README.md

-# skyup
+# Cargofy
-Simple test application where using a varied range of technologies, such as:
+Simple test application "Cargo Exchange" where using a varied range of technologies, such as:
 1. __Laravel 7.0__
 2. __Vue.js__